 Wear A Mask!

-With out a question, wear a mask!
-Wearing a mask will help protect you and your family.
+If you live in a place where its mandated or just taking extra precaution Wearing a mask will help protect you and your family.
 A mask will not damage your beard.
 Follow the steps above and your beard will be as healthy as ever.
 Dedicate a little extra time to give your beard some TLC.
 Do not neglect your beard during these times.
 Even though your beard may be covered, it still needs attention and care.
 This is also a good time to let your beard grow out and allow it to reach it's potential.